Stonebridge World School

 Academic programming

-Stonebridge World School is a PK-6 Minneapolis public charter school that offers a combination of a global curriculum, different services, & a central location designed to provide a first-class education to Minneapolis students.
+Stonebridge World School is a Pre-K-6 Minneapolis public charter school that offers a combination of a global curriculum, different services, & a central location designed to provide a first-class education to Minneapolis students.
+Stonebridge is a safe, small school community that focuses on building global citizens through reading, writing, & math combined with arts, technology, & physical education to educate the whole child.

 Academic Programs Offered:

-Advanced Instruction, Arts Focused Programming, Personalized Learning
+Arts Focused Programming, Personalized Learning

 Special education programming